Erica Garner Never Stopped Fighting

 Were you surprised by the non-indictment?

-I was kind of prepared because just the week before, the DA in Ferguson announced his decision [of no indictment].
+I was kind of prepared, because just the week before, the DA in Ferguson announced his decision [for no indictment].

-You got a settlement, which some people try to use delegitimize you and your family, It is absurd because you have been fighting since the settlement.
-It not like you stopped your activism or shut up.
+You got a settlement, which some people try to use delegitimize you and your family.
+It is absurd because you have been fighting since the settlement.
+It’s not like you stopped your activism or shut up.

-No and I will not.
-You know money doesn’t amount to a life that was lost.
-You know a lot of people say, “Oh you won the lottery.
+No, and I will not.
+You know, money doesn’t amount to a life that was lost.
+You know a lot of people say, “Oh, you won the lottery.
 You in ghetto heaven,” or whatever the case may be.
 But no amount of money can amount to the time lost with my father and his grandchildren.
-Also the this money is to help towards the movement, towards finding answers.
+Also this money is to help towards the movement, towards finding answers.
 So it is a help.
 But it is not a solution.

-In the black community, a lot of people don’t seek the help they need as far as mental health services.
+In the black community, a lot of people don’t seek the help they need as far as mental-health services.
 I tried to sit down with a therapist and the cost is $300/hour just to sit down and talk with someone.
 So that’s another obstacle we have to face when stuff like this happens.
 Especially for the people who are dealing with this type of trauma.
 We shouldn’t have to pay for counseling sessions.
 Police officers are covered for that.

 Can you talk about Governor Cuomo’s response?

-The Mothers of the Movement met up with him to sign an Executive Order [No. 147] to have a special prosecutor [in cases of unarmed civilians dying at the hands of law enforcement officials] taking it out of the local DA’s hands.
+The Mothers of the Movement met up with him to sign an executive order [No. 147] to have a special prosecutor [in cases of unarmed civilians dying at the hands of law-enforcement officials], taking it out of the local DA’s hands.
 And he signed the order with the promise to keep renewing it every year until it’s made permanent, but it only lasted a year.
 He hasn’t renewed it.
 He did not keep his word.

-You said that the Justice Department promised to bring resolution to the status of the Civil Rights portion by the end of the year.
+You said that the Justice Department promised to bring resolution to the status of the civil-rights portion by the end of the year.
 So what can people do?

 Keep urging them to come down with a decision.
 They did promise that they will have a decision by the end of the year.
 Me and my family hasn’t heard anything.
 So I’m hoping that if we keep the word out there we can put pressure on them to finally try to seek the answers that we need.

-Did you meet any of the family members [of other victims of police brutality].
-Like Sean Bell or Anthony Baez’s families in New York?
+Did you meet any of the family members [of other victims of police brutality], like Sean Bell or Anthony Baez’s families, in New York?
 Or did you meet Michael Brown’s family or Trayvon Martin’s family?

 Yes.
 Trayvon Martin’s mom, Michael Brown’s mom, Sean Bell’s mom, Freddie Gray’s mom, Tamir Rice’s mom.
 We needed to all stand together, to share each other’s pain, to console each other and help push for the message we’re trying to get out there.
 I met with them.
 I talked with them.
 I even got some advice from Trayvon Martin’s mom, about how she’s been fighting and fighting on for years.
-Even though Zimmerman hasn’t been [convicted] she still pushed forward and she started her whole foundation, Mothers Circle Healing.
+Even though Zimmerman hasn’t been [convicted], she still pushed forward and she started her whole foundation, Circle of Mothers.
 And that every year she gets the mothers together who lost children and they just have a spa day and a whole bunch of workshops.

 Does it give you some solace or consolation to be around other people who’ve gone through this?

 Yes.
-And I think me being this outspoken spoken person encourages them to keep fighting also.
+And I think me being this outspoken person encourages them to keep fighting also.

 How much of that do you think you got from your father?